adam-herrala-bricker/wedding/README.md

 ## About

-This web app allowed friends and family to listen to music and view/download images after my wedding in the summer of 2023.
-The demo version, unfortunately, has none of that, and instead you'll see pictures of trees.
-It was also my project for the University of Helsink's fullstack web development course (https://fullstackopen.com/).
+I made this web app so that friends and family could listen to music and view/download pictures from my summer 2023 wedding.
+The demo version, unfortunately, has neither wedding music nor wedding pictures; instead you'll see pictures of trees.

+This was also my project for the University of Helsink's fullstack web development course (https://fullstackopen.com/).

-The basics
+The Basics
-- (Browser) Frontend: React
+- Frontend: React
+- Backend: NodeJS
 - Mobile App: React Native (+ Expo)
-- Backend: NodeJS
 - Database: MongoDB

-## The Frontend
+## Frontend

-## The Backend
+## Backend

+### Default vs. Demo Routing

+>[!IMPORTANT]
+>In this project, "default" denotes any item (e.g., entry key, token, secret, metadatum, media file, etc.) that is only available through the main `/` path.
+"Default" is synonomous with "non-demo", with "demo" and "default" taken to be exclusive.
+>
+>For example, an endpoint, in this sense, won't be "default," since the same routes handle traffic from both `/` and `/demo`.
+However, the requests sent to these endpoints, and the responses returned by them, will be either "default" or "demo," since both vary systematically based on referer.

+### Authentication

+### API Routes Authenticated with an Entry Token

+### API Routes Authenticated with an Admin Token

+### Static Media Files

+## Database

-## The Mobile App
+## Mobile App

+## Testing

+### Backend Integration Testing

+### End-to-end Testing

+## CI/CD

 ## Production Schematic